listeven989/email.dev/README.md

 # Email.dev

-Imagine a world where open source sets you free from depending on closed-source companies like MailChimp and Reply.io.
+Imagine a world where open source sets you free from depending on closed-source companies like MailChimp, Instantlyai and Replyio.
 You wouldn't have to wait for them to add the features you need.
 Instead, you could just create a pull request or GitHub issue, and get what you want quickly.

 Feel free to add GitHub issues and pull requests.